 Engineering Programs in Thailand, Hong Kong and Denmark

-Thayer School offers two exchange programs designed especially for Dartmouth engineering majors: one with Thailand's Chulalongkorn University (or 'Chula'), located in the center of Bangkok, and another with The Chinese University of Hong Kong (CUHK) and the Technical University of Denmark (DTU).
+Thayer School offers three exchange programs designed especially for Dartmouth engineering majors: Thailand's Chulalongkorn University (or 'Chula'), located in the center of Bangkok, the Chinese University of Hong Kong (CUHK) and the Technical University of Denmark (DTU).

 How it Works

-Three students from Chula and and 3 from CUHK exchange places with 6 students from Dartmouth.
-The program is designed for third-year undergraduate students (juniors) from Dartmouth and for final year students from Chula and Hong Kong.
+Three students from Chula, three from CUHK and three from DTU exchange places with nine students from Dartmouth.
+The program is designed for third-year undergraduate students (juniors) from Dartmouth and for 3rd or 4th year students from Chula, CUHK and DTU.

-All courses taken by exchange students at each institution will be taught in English.
-Dartmouth students will have the opportunity to study Thai and Chinese while on exchange, but knowledge of these languages is not required for participation in the program.
+All courses taken by exchange students at each institution are taught in English.
+Dartmouth students have the opportunity to study Thai, Chinese and Danish while on exchange, but knowledge of these languages is not required for participation in the program.

 Finances and Housing

 Participating students pay normal tuition to their home institution.
 Neither institution charges their exchange students for any tuition or application fees, but fees at the host institution may apply for administrative, housing, or student services related fees.
 Room, board, travel and insurance are the financial responsibility of the exchange student.
 As an official Dartmouth exchange program, any pre-existing scholarship aid continues during the exchange.
 Financial aid is available for official exchange programs arranged through the College.
 Students receive no more scholarship assistance than they would have received for a term at Dartmouth.
 Any extra costs associated with the program will be covered by additional loan assistance.
 If a student withdraws early, the withdrawal and refund policies of the student's home institution apply.

 Travel arrangements are the responsibility of each exchange student.